DanielC000/Software_Deployment_W22/Lab4/README.md

 kubectl get [secrets/pods/pvc/...]
 ```

-I used this [guide](https://kubernetes.io/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume/) for creataing certain files in addition to the guide mentioned above.
+I used this [guide](https://kubernetes.io/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume/) for creataing certain files in addition to the tutorial mentioned above.

 ## Cluster URL
 The cluster url is: